 - Big legos.

-- Soft gift sets (squeezy keys) (To discovery or enhance their sense of taste.).
+- Soft gift sets (squeezy keys) (To discover or enhance their sense of taste.).

 - Big puzzle (It’s to help them explore more sense of touch).